 Portugal is also known for its high-quality wines.
 You can find wine bars all throughout the city, perfect for an afternoon tasting.
 Paired with some cheese and “chouriço” – nothing screams Lisbon like some good wine.
 For a premium experience, Lisbon Winery has 2-hour wine tastings, accompanied by a selection of wine and food such as cheeses, traditional jams, and bread for €85 a person.
 For a more affordable option, visit the Wines of Portugal Tasting Room in Terreiro do Paço.
 This is a large modern tasting room with shared tables and wine starting at €1.

-Open every day of the week, São Jorge Castle is located in Santa Maria Maior and open to visitors.
+Open every day of the week, Castelo de São Jorge is located in Santa Maria Maior and open to visitors.
 The medieval castle overlooks the historical center of Lisbon.
 The castle’s construction has an interesting history.
 First, a small fortress was built by the Visigoths during the fifth century.
 It was made larger by the Moors in the eleventh century, who invaded the Iberian peninsula.
 During the reign of Afonso I of Portugal in the twelfth century, it was altered and made into an official Royal Palace.
 It was then completely restored in 1938 by the dictatorship of Salazar as part of a commemoration of Portuguese patriotism and independence.

 A ticket to visit costs between €5 and €10.
+You can also pay a little extra to skip the line.

 2. Santa Justa Lift